REDLINEv.04.2026

 Total Cost of Ownership: A Worked Example

-A realistic three-year TCO for a 20-lawyer in-house team choosing an Evisort mid-market deployment:
+An illustrative three-year TCO for a 20-lawyer in-house team choosing a mid-market tier deployment (figures are generic illustration only, not vendor-specific quotes):

 Cost itemYear 1Year 2Year 3